 While reflecting the special requirements of high ability children, our curriculum also provides excellent opportunities for their spiritual, physical and aesthetic development.
 The main aim of the curriculum in years 7 to 9 is establish skills and knowledge that areessential if a rigorous examinations course is to be pursued in Years 10 and 11.
 Students are encourages to develop their intellectual curiosity, first fostered by their primary schools, and to establish the work habits and attitudes necessary to exploit it.

-Rainham Mark Grammar School is a specialist Science College.
-Our refurbished laboratories are fitted with the latest ICT technology and are well equipped.
+Our Science laboratories are fitted with the latest ICT technology and are well equipped.
 General Science is taught in years 7 and 8.
 From year 9 pupils are taught Biology, Physics and Chemistry as separate subjects.
-Students benefit across the curriculum from the specialist status.
-As part of our status we loan science equipment to primary schools as well as develop other links with the local community.

 In addition to the core subjects of English, Mathematics and Science, students study Modern Languages (French, German and Spanish are offered), Religious Education, Geography, History, Art, Design Technology, Music, Physical Education and Information and Communications Technology.
 We also teach Drama, Economics and Sociology to build confidence and help students develop a better understanding of the society in which they live.